jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-#### Create Handler without external Information
+#### Create Handler Without External Information

-The last task is quite easy: It should be possible, to clear the complete list of users.
+The last task is quite easy: it should be possible to clear the list of users.

-We can set an empty list as new store's state without any further information.
-Thus, the handler we must create does not
+We can set an empty list as the new store's state without any further information.
+Thus, the handler we must create does
-need any action parameter at all.
+not need any action parameter at all.

 fritz2 offers a special variant for cases like this, where the action type is `Unit`.